Indigenous Religious Traditions

 AfroDiasporic & Indigenous Studies Collection

-is new, peer-reviewed journal publishing papers representing the most recent scholarship in all areas of the study of Indigenous religious traditions.
+Launched in 2023, Indigenous Religious Traditions is a peer-reviewed journal publishing papers representing the most recent scholarship in all areas of the study of indigenous religious traditions.

 Texts